thearchitector/tee-subprocess/README.md

 asyncio.run(main())
 ```

+### Static Typing

+I do my best to provide a logical static function typing for any permitted invocation style.
+Mypy _should_ complain about missing or invalid overloads if you attempt to use a combination of arguments with undefined behavior (like supplying `text=True` while also providing a `BytesIO` as `stdout`, or supplying a `PathLike` argument while `shell=True`).

+The one fairly large exception to this is `await run(...)` vs `run(...)`.
+For now, `run` returns a union between a complete process and a coroutine due to the runtime-check for an asyncio context.
+As a result, you'll have to `cast` the `run(...)` call to either an awaitable or a `CompletedProcess` depending on your specific use.
+The API may change in the future to avoid this problem.

 ## Alternatives

 [subprocess-tee](https://github.com/pycontribs/subprocess-tee), the motivation for this library, has the same objective but fails to accommodate asynchronous applications and non-shell invocations.
 This library supports asynchronous contexts as well as direct, non-shell, program execution ("list-style" vs. "shell-style").